-Certain statements in this annual information form ("AIF") constitute "forward-looking statements" or "forward-looking information" within the meaning of applicable securities laws.
-Such statements involve known and unknown risks, uncertainties and other factors which may cause the actual results, performance or achievements of Euro Manganese Inc. ("EMN" or the "Company"), or its mineral projects, or industry results, to be materially different from any future results, expectations, performance or achievements expressed or implied by such forward-looking statements or forward-looking information.
+Certain statements in this AIF constitute "forward-looking statements" or "forward-looking information" within the meaning of applicable securities laws.
+Such statements involve known and unknown risks, uncertainties and other factors which may cause the actual results, performance or achievements of the Company, or its mineral projects, or industry results, to be materially different from any future results, expectations, performance or achievements expressed or implied by such forward-looking statements or forward-looking information.
 Such statements can be identified by the use of words such as "may", "would", "could", "will", "intend", "expect", "believe", "plan", "anticipate", "estimate", "scheduled", "forecast", "predict" and other similar terminology, or state that certain actions, events or results "may", "could", "would", "might" or "will" be taken, occur or be achieved.
 These statements reflect the Company's current expectations regarding future events, performance and results and speak only as of the date of this AIF.

-Specific statements in this AIF that constitute forward-looking statements or forward-looking information include, but are not limited to: (i) the planned amount, completion, size and timing, as well as the degree of success of, any future exploration program including drilling programs, the potential addition of Mineral Resources and the potential to upgrade exploration targets to Mineral Resources as a result of such exploration and drilling programs; (ii) the amount, completion and timing of a feasibility study, or other ongoing environmental, metallurgical, market and other studies, (iii) the timing, and the ability of the Company to build, commission and operate its proposed demonstration plant at the Chvaletice Manganese Project, and whether the production from the demonstration plant will meet the potential customers' specifications and other requirements following such product testing; (iv) the prospective receipt of permits, licenses or approvals at any mineral project, including those necessary to commence development or mining operations; (v) the amount and timing of capital expenditures; (vi) the expected levels of operating costs, general administrative costs, costs of services and other costs and expenses; (vii) the amount, timing and ability of the Company to negotiate and obtain surface rights to those parcels of original ground underlying and immediately surrounding, the three tailings deposit which comprise the Company's project, in addition to any lands or areas required for the Company's anticipated processing plants; and (ix) expected activities or results of exploration, development or mining operations at any mineral project.
+Specific statements in this AIF that constitute forward-looking statements or forward-looking information include, but are not limited to: (i) the planned amount, completion, size and timing, as well as the degree of success of, any future exploration program including drilling programs, the potential addition of Mineral Resources and the potential to upgrade exploration targets to Mineral Resources as a result of such exploration and drilling programs; (ii) the amount, completion and timing of the Feasibility Study, or other ongoing environmental, metallurgical, market and other studies, (iii) the timing, and the ability of the Company to build, commission and operate its proposed Demonstration Plant and whether the production from the Demonstration Plant will meet the potential customers' specifications and other requirements following such product testing; (iv) the prospective receipt of permits, licenses or approvals at any mineral project, including those necessary to commence development or mining operations; (v) the amount and timing of capital expenditures; (vi) the expected levels of operating costs, general administrative costs, costs of services and other costs and expenses; (vii) the amount, timing and ability of the Company to negotiate and obtain surface rights to those parcels of original ground underlying and immediately surrounding, the three tailings deposit which comprise the Company's project, in addition to any lands or areas required for the Company's anticipated processing plants; and (viii) expected activities or results of exploration, development or mining operations at any mineral project.